kaushal1014/research-paper-template-Athlete-Injuries/docs/data-science/schedule.md

 ### Research Skills

-- [Problem Domains](/research-skills/problem-domains/): Decide the area of research in which you are interested
-- [Knowledge Gaps](/research-skills/knowledge-gaps/): Identify open questions in your problem domain
-- [Setting Goals](/research-skills/setting-goals/): Make a plan for filling the knowledge gap in your domain
+- [Data Sources](/research-skills/data-sources/): Survey different sources for data in your problem domain
+- [Data Files](/research-skills/data-files/): Learn about how to access data stored in various formats
+- [Data Understanding](/research-skills/data-understanding/): Understand your data and attribute relationships

 ### Technical Skills

 - [Python Programming](/technical-skills/python-programming/): Download, install, and use the Python language
 - [Using Markdown](/technical-skills/using-markdown/): Learn how to use Markdown and Material for MkDocs
+- [Using MkDocs](/technical-skills/using-mkdocs/): Learn how to use Material for MkDocs

 ### Paper Components